-In the event of early pregnancy loss in a participant on the intervention arm, the participant should be asked to return the smart phone to the research team at the earliest opportunity (via arranged post if this is more convenient for the participant).
+In the event of early pregnancy loss in a participant on the intervention arm, the participant should be asked to return the study devices to the research team (via arranged post if this is more convenient for the participant), or the study-linked CamAPS FX app removed at the earliest suitable opportunity .
+If necessary, the study CamAPS FX app can be continued for a period to enable safe transition onto standard insulin therapy by the usual diabetes clinical care team.
+We expect usual insulin therapy to be resumed within 6-8 weeks; any instances greater than 8 weeks should be discussed with the Trial Management Group.